Coat of arms of South Africa: Evolution

 Three official renditions of the arms were used.
 The original rendition (1910) was the only version used until 1930, and it continued to be used as the rank badge of warrant officers in the South African Defence Force and South African National Defence Force until 2002.
 The second version, painted in 1930 and known as the "ordinary coat of arms", and the third version, painted in 1932 and known as the "embellished coat of arms", were both used until 2000.
 The former was also used on the insignia of the South African Police until the 1990s.

 Provincial arms

-1910-1994
+1910–1994

 Between 1910 and 1994, South Africa was divided into four provinces, Cape Province, Natal, Orange Free State and Transvaal.
 These provinces had their own coat of arms.

-1994present
+1994–present

 In April 1994, South Africa was divided into nine provinces.
 Each province was granted a coat of arms, in most cases designed by State Herald Frederick Brownell.